willy3087/MCP-connect/README.md

 ## Running with Ngrok Tunnel

-MCP connect has built-in support for Ngrok tunnel.
+MCP Connect has built-in support for Ngrok tunnel.
 To run the bridge with a public URL using Ngrok:

 1. Get your Ngrok auth token from https://dashboard.ngrok.com/authtokens
 2. Add to your .env file: